MathiasJor/ODataComplexTypeIssueSample/README.md

 # ODataComplexTypeIssueSample
-A sample project displaying an issue with complex types in odata serializers
+A sample project displaying an issue with complex types in odata serializers.
+Original sample found here: https://github.com/OData/ODataSamples/tree/master/RESTier/Trippin

 Run application and run the following odata queries to see the issues: